-Drafting & Serving Notices
+Drafting & Serving Legal Notices of Eviction

 Landlords who wish to regain possession of a residential property from a tenant must initially serve the tenant with a notice.
 There are two main types of eviction notice: